Hello & Welcome

 Bibliotherapy

-Bibliotherapy is the process of reading, reflecting upon, and discussing literature (i.e. personal narratives, storytelling, workbooks) as it relates to and supports your healing needs.
+Reading, reflecting upon, and discussing selected literature (i.e. personal narratives, storytelling, workbooks) as it relates to and supports your healing needs.

-Mindfulness guides your attention into the present moment by bringing your awareness to your body, feelings, mind, and the world around you as it is happening here and now.
+Mindfulness practices guide your attention into the present moment by bringing your awareness to your body, feelings, mind, and the world around you as it is happening here and now.

 Parts Work

-Parts work recognizes there are different parts to each of us that engage our inner world, and provides a framework and vocabulary with which to explore and process our inner workings.
+Recognizes there are different parts to each of us that engage our inner world, and provides a framework and vocabulary from which to explore and process our inner workings.

 Person Centered